dev-loyde/ALC-Leaderboard-Android-App/README.md

 - From Android Studio:
 - Build menu
 - Generate Signed APK...
-- Fill in the keystore information (you only need to do this once manually and then let Android Studio remember it)
+- Fill in the keystore information

 # Contributing
 - Fork it